-Avascular necrosis (AVN) occurs when there is a loss of blood supply to the bone that results in the eventual death of the bone.
-Left untreated, the end result is an eventual collapse of the affected bone.
-AVN can occur in all joints, but it commonly occurs in the femoral head and at that stage total hip arthroplasty is routinely performed.
-This technique treats the AVN with decompression and by removing the necrotic bone, which is typically found 5 mm to 10 mm below the articular cartilage.
-Using arthroscopic and fluoroscopic guidance as a reference, the instruments allow for treatment of AVN lesions of the femoral head.
+Avascular necrosis (AVN) occurs when a loss of blood supply to the bone results in the eventual death of the bone.
+Left untreated, the end result is the collapse of the affected bone.
+Although AVN can occur in any joint, it commonly occurs in the femoral head.
+Routine treatment of femoral head AVN is total hip arthroscopy, a technique that involves removing the necrotic bone, which is typically found 5-mm to 10-mm below the articular cartilage.
+Using arthroscopic and fluoroscopic guidance as a reference, reamers allow for treatment of femoral head AVN lesions.
 Once the lesion is decompressed, Arthrex offers multiple biologic options to backfill the socket and cavity.